Title: Three Dark Crowns (Three Dark Crowns #1)

-Source: Edelweiss, BEA 2016 Genres: Adult, Contemporary Find it on the web: Buy from Amazon
+Source: BEA 2016, Edelweiss Genres: Young Adult, Fantasy, Retelling Find it on the web: Buy from Amazon

 “The View from Goodreads” is a featured section in my reviews that I decided to incorporate!
 I tend to update my Goodreads status a LOT when I read — reactions, feelings, notes — so I thought it would be fun to share the sort of “reading process”!
 All status updates are spoiler-free (no specific plot points will be revealed) but will contain reactions to certain pages and/or characters!

 Katharine // Character obsessions: Poisons, proving herself, first loves.

 I was hoping for Katharine to be a bit darker… But I also understand why she wasn’t!
 Katharine was the Poisoner queen but she also was still struggling to come into her powers.
 She kind of seemed like she was on the sweeter side and and was trying to be “bad”!